-In order for a student to be granted an LOA, the student must provide the School President, Director of Education, or Department Chair with a written request, prior to the leave of absence, outlining the reasons for the LOA request and the date the student expects to return to school.
+In order for a student to be granted an LOA, the student must provide the College President, Director of Education, or Department Chair with a written request, prior to the leave of absence (unless prevented by unanticipated circumstances), outlining the reasons for the LOA request and the date the student expects to return to school.

-If the leave of absence request is approved by the institution, a copy of the request - dated and signed by both parties, along with other necessary supporting documentation - will be placed in the student's file.
+If the leave of absence request is approved by the institution, a copy of the request--dated and signed by both parties, along with other necessary supporting documentation--will be placed in the student's file.